synesthesia/site2019/content/note/2019-11-22-migrating-a-dynamics365-solution.md

 Although we are migrating all of our server-side business logic into a single Dynamics solution, we intend to keep multiple assemblies (and therefore multiple VS projects) to provide more manageable encapsulation of code.

-The "obvious" answer was to replace the shared service and shared model assemblies with [shared source projects](https://dev.to/rionmonster/sharing-is-caring-using-shared-projects-in-aspnet-e17) linked form the workflow and plugin assemblies.
+The "obvious" answer was to replace the shared service and shared model assemblies with [shared source projects](https://dev.to/rionmonster/sharing-is-caring-using-shared-projects-in-aspnet-e17) linked from the workflow and plugin assemblies.

 That left the challenge of [generating the earlybound classes](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/org-service/create-early-bound-entity-classes-code-generation-tool).